 - Indolent systemic mastocytosis has a relatively good prognosis - decades of life, using mainly symptomatic treatment, although life-threatening problems can occur.

-- In systemic mastocytosis with associated haematological non-mast cell lineage disease (SM-AHNMD), the prognosis depends on the course of the associated haematological disorder.
+- In SM-AHNMD, the prognosis depends on the course of the associated haematological disorder.

 - Agressive systemic mastocytosis and mast cell leukaemia have a poorer prognosis.
-The median survival for aggressive systemic mastocytosis is 41 months and for mast cell leukaemia it is 2 months.
+The median survival for aggressive systemic mastocytosis is 41 months and for mast cell leukaemia it is less than 6 months.

 - Mastocytoma is a benign tumour with a good prognosis.

-- Mast cell sarcoma is locally destructive and usually has poor prognosis.
+- Mast cell sarcoma is locally destructive and usually has a poor prognosis.